mbdavid/LiteDB/README.md

 # v-next
+- Transaction are not OK - Rollback must release all nested ExitLocker??
+	- If transaction will be implemented using Begin/Commit/Rollback how implement a efficient lock?
 - Review IsDirty = true
 - ReadOnly support

 # Changes to v3
-- Thread Safe
+- Thread Safe - uses
 - Lock file on open (single process access)
 - `LiteEngine`: new low data layer access
 - BsonDocument implements IDictionary, BsonArray implements IList
 - Remove shell from LiteDB (avaiable only in LiteDB.Shell tool)
-- Remove transaction control
+- Transaction control
 - Remove index options
 - Remove: Shrink, Encryption, ...
 - New QueryFunc